abuumar1987/Math-coding/README.md

 # Math-coding
-In this repository, some exercises' solutions related to Math are suggested by my side in Python programming language.
+In this repository, some exercises' solutions related to Math are suggested in Python programming language.